Seoul, South Korea

 Seoul is the origin point of K-pop, K-beauty, and Korean street food culture.
 There is no better place to understand these movements than the neighborhoods where they were born: Hongdae’s underground music scene, Gangnam’s beauty corridors, and Myeongdong’s cosmetic streets.
 Seoul is also consistently rated among the safest major cities in the world for independent travel, with clean public transit and a highly connected infrastructure.

-Late March to early April is one of the best times to visit Seoul.
+Late March to early April is cherry blossom season in Seoul.
 Temperatures are mild (45–68°F / 7–20°C), cherry blossoms begin to bloom across the city’s parks and palaces, and Korean spring street culture is at its most vibrant.
-The timing aligns with school spring breaks, making it accessible for most North American and international students.
+The 2027 program runs Sunday, April 4 to Friday, April 9, which matches spring break for Palo Alto Unified and Atlanta Public Schools.

 What Other Program Types Are Available?